-- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set spec.clusterName key to the name of the target cluster to restore the backup on, - put additional restoration parameters to the pitr section:
+- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set | spec.clusterName | key to the name of the target cluster to restore the backup on - set spec.backupName key to the name of your backup - put additional restoration parameters to the pitr section: - type key can be equal to one of the following options - date roll back to specific date - latest recover to the latest possible transaction - date key is used with type=date option and contains value in datetime format